johnston9/MS3-Shot-Caller/README.md

 7. As a Frequent User, I want to edit and delete my communications.

-8. As a Frequent User, I want to view and post communications and see images relating to style, shooting and script choices so I can develop my owm choices accordingly.
+8. As a Frequent User, I want to view and post communications and see images relating to style, shooting and script choices so I can develop my own choices accordingly.

   - #### Admin User Goals

 1. As the admin user I want to upload the latest draft of the script.
-2. As the admin user I want to upload the latest shotlist.
+2. As the admin user I want to upload the latest shot list.
 3. As the admin user I want to upload new images.
 4. As the admin user I want to edit images.
 5. As the admin user I want to delete images.